tt-rss/tt-rss.github.io/docs/Plugins.md

 >
 {: .note }
 > Third party plugins may be unmaintained and incompatible with newer tt-rss
-> code (especially those from the old-forums).
+> code (especially those from the old forums).
 Please report plugin-related
 > problems to their developers.

 ### Sharing plugins